Puja Services and Offerings

 When connecting with Jambhala, it is important not to be self-centred but to be generous with others who are in need.

-A Puja to Jambhala is performed on your or your loved one’s behalf at the temple.
+A Puja to Jambhala is performed on your or your loved one’s behalf.

 • Puja to Dharma protectors

 The Dzogchen Nyingthig Dharma protectors are Ekajati, Vajrasadhu and Rahula.
-Their protection is important to secure the conditions for our practice.
+Their protection is important to secure auspicious conditions for our practice to flourish.

-A Puja is done to the Dharma protectors on your behalf at the temple.
+A Puja is done to the Dharma protectors on your behalf.

 • Offering to the ordained

-An offering is made to the ordained monks and nuns on your or your loved one’s behalf, with a request for their prayers and blessings.
+An offering is made to our ordained monks and nuns on your or your loved one’s behalf, with a request for their prayers and blessings.

-AR guides numerous retreat practitioners who are immersed in Dzogchen practice day and night.
-An offering is made to them on your or your loved one’s behalf, creating a tendrel or auspicious connection.
+Our community has numerous retreat practitioners who are immersed in Dzogchen practice day and night.
+An offering to them on your or your loved one’s behalf creates a powerful tendrel or auspicious connection.

-The powerful temple and Padmasambhava Mandala created by AR requires ongoing maintenance, construction and renovation.
-An offering is made on your or your loved one’s behalf, creating an auspicious connection and bringing powerful blessings.
+Our powerful temple and Mandala requires ongoing maintenance, construction and renovation.
+An offering on your or your loved one’s behalf creates an auspicious connection and brings powerful blessings.

 • For the production of Mani stones

 Mani stones contain the engraved six-syllable mantra of Avalokiteshvara.
 These stones are considered especially sanctifying for the environment and humanity as a whole.
-An offering is made on your or your loved one’s behalf towards the creation of Mani stones at the temple.
+An offering on your or your loved one’s behalf towards the creation of Mani stones creates an auspicious connection and invokes the blessings of compassion.

 • For printing scriptures and Dharma texts